mantidproject/mantid/docs/source/release/v4.0.0/diffraction.rst

 - :ref:`HB2AReduce <algm-HB2AReduce>` algorithm reduces HFIR POWDER (HB-2A) data
 - :ref:`LoadGudrunOutput <algm-LoadGudrunOutput>` is a new algorithm that allows users to load the standard Gudrun output files into Mantid.
-- :ref:`PDConvertReciprocalSpace <algm-PDConvertReciprocalSpace>` new algorithm to convert between reciprocal space units.
+- New algorithm :ref:`PDConvertReciprocalSpace <algm-PDConvertReciprocalSpace>` to convert between reciprocal space units.
-- :ref:`PDConvertRealSpace <algm-PDConvertRealSpace>` new algorithm to convert between real space units.
+- New algorithm :ref:`PDConvertRealSpace <algm-PDConvertRealSpace>` to convert between real space units.

 Engineering Diffraction